markashleybell/markashleybell.com/posts/helping-the-next-developer-readable-csharp-code.md

         subscribe: true
     );

-You don't *have* to pass in names for all the parameters, so you can omit them where the meaning is obvious:
+You don't *have* to specify the name of every parameter, so you can omit them where the meaning is obvious:

     :::csharp
     myObject3.AddNewItem(itemData, redirect: true);

 ## Commenting: remember “WHY, not WHAT”

 As a general rule of thumb, don't use comments to describe *what* a piece of code does.
-If it's not clear from reading the code itself, you should try to simplify it until the meaning *is* obvious.
+If you can't tell this by reading the code, you should figure out a simpler approach.

 Add comments when you want to explain *why* you did something.
 That way, maintainers won't have to spend time trying to figure out what you were thinking when you wrote it.

 ## Remove old code

-*Don't* just comment out old, unused code and leave it there “just in case”.
-Having to scan past large blocks of unnecessary commented-out code just increases cognitive load.
+*Don't* just comment out old code and leave it there “just in case”.
+Having to scan large blocks of commented-out code increases cognitive load for future readers.

 If code is no longer used, *delete it and make a commit explaining why you did so*.
-You can always retrieve it from your version control system if you discover you need it again later.
+If you later discover you need it after all, retrieve it from your version control system—that's what it's for!

-<br><br>
+## That's it for now

-I hope you find these tips useful!
-As always, your comments are welcome.
+I hope you find some of these tips useful.
+Comments are welcome, as always.